320james/afiliation-normalization/README.md

 ## The Approach

-To be transparent, I've never used any normalization techniques on data before, so I pondered on different approach this exercise.
+To be transparent, I've never used any normalization techniques on data before, so I pondered different approaches to this exercise.
-At my current client project called "VAConnects" - University of Virginia's new standardized assessment and user management platform - I'm in part of the entity management squad, so I've used some string matching / weighted fuzzy matching methods before to search users/students, but I understood string normalization had to be a bit more complex than simply removing whitespaces and comparing to existing strings in the database/cache.
+At my current client project called "VAConnects" - University of Virginia's new standardized assessment and user management platform - I'm part of the entity management squad, so I've used some string matching/weighted fuzzy matching methods before to search users/students, but I understood string normalization had to be a bit more complex than simply removing whitespaces and comparing to existing strings in the database/cache.

 Upon doing some research, I came across the Levenshtein Distance algorithm (most frequently used), and the Jaro-Winkler algorithm.
 After understanding a little bit about how these algorithms work, I first abstracted the idea of a function returning a similarity value from 0-1 (1 being a perfect match and 0 being a no-match) and used dynamic programming approach to cache similar strings in a map if the similarity value is greater than or equal to the threshold value we set.
 If no similar string is found, then simply insert the new normalized string into the cache.